 Strategy for Skilled Nursing Facilities: Targeted COVID-19 Testing and Cohorting Plan

-Response-driven testing is conducted in SNFs as soon as possible after COVID-19 positive resident(s) or health care worker cases are identified in the facility.
-SNFs conduct weekly retesting of all residents and health care workers who test negative upon initial testing until no new cases are identified in two sequential rounds of testing.
-SNFs resume their regular surveillance testing for HCW after no new positive cases are identified for two weeks.
+Response-driven testing is conducted in SNFs as soon as possible after one or more positive resident or HCW cases are identified.
+SNFs should conduct serial retesting every seven days for all residents and HCWs who test negative upon the prior round of testing until no new cases are identified among residents in two sequential rounds of testing.
+SNFs may resume regular screening testing for HCWs after two sequential rounds of negative response testing among residents is achieved.

-Skilled Nursing Facilities Baseline Testing, July 22, 2020.xlsx
+Skilled Nursing Facilities -- Baseline Testing, September 1, 2020 (.xslx)